fysoul17/firebase_auth_simplify/README.md

 ```
 [Grant permission](https://stackoverflow.com/a/54066988/12567737) in console.

 Lastly, as this uses external request, you need to **change your plan to 'Blaze'**.
 Otherwise, you will get 500 error.
+Otherwise, you will see 'getaddrinfo EAI_AGAIN kapi.kakao.com:433' error.

 ## Usage